DexterHuang/CyberCodeOnline/UpdateNote.md

 If you would like to help to maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).
 #### Need help:
- * ContributeContent.json <== really need help with this, specially if you are good at creative wording and stuff :)
+ * ContributeContent.json <-- really need help with this, specially if you are good at creative wording and stuff :)
  * Tips.md
- * Tutorial.md
+ * Tutorial.md <-- now replaced with separate files in tutorial folder

 *remember to add your name in this doc when you create a PR : )*